yashkurkure/Smart-Aquarium-Project/README.md

 Assuming that you have completed all the sections prior to this, connect the ESP8266-01 to the Arduino in working mode [Section 2.2], and make sure that the connections from Section 1.1 are made.

 We have already provided the Android APK and the code.
 Next, once all connections are made, power on the arduino and then boot up the APP.
-More on how to use the setup in the guide ahead.
+Watch: https://youtu.be/kJp_m0JY0r8

 ## References: